esoadamo/thesis/chapters/Services.md

 ## Synology

-All of the before mentioned services are running
+All of the before mentioned services are sharing the property of being executed in the cloud.
+As some of the services do require a monthly-payed subscription to function properly, I am presenting a solution that should be capable of handing the needs of the users in a similar manner.

 As the control group, we can include Synology network storage, which is a standalone device that you can purchase for a few thousand crowns when both first-hands or near two thousand crowns when both form a second hand.
 Even though this device is primarily supposed to be used for storing files, it does actually come with a large plug-in system and the main advantage of Synology is that it actually provide a convenient bridge between using a cloud-based solution and by self-hosting everything yourself, as it does come with very convenient GUI for configuration, which even intermittently or late-beginner users should be able to configure to their needs.
 This GUI is web-based and after creating a main account, you are able to download more plugins, which include Thunder server, Contacts server, and many more, and one of the main advantages is that on your devices, you have the ability to run self-hosted Docker container, which means that you are able to run pretty much everything.
 Under the hood, the newer Synology systems do actually use ETRFS by default, meaning that you get support for checksum files to watch for corruption and use your hard drives and software write to have multiple hard drives connected into one for larger storage.
 A very important feature of Synology is that it is possible to configure something called Synology Quick Connect to be able to access your Synology device remotely, as it does actually This Quick Connect is for up to 250 users and 10 devices, and as you can see, if you configure this yourself, you are able to achieve a self-hosted solution with the obvious downside being the obvious upside of this solution is that you get a solution that you pay only once for, and you get running forever, with the obvious disadvantage of decreased physical security of your data and having to somewhat manage the server itself.
 Another disadvantage may be that the Synology devices do actually reach the end of their lifetime, and after the EOL, no more security updates may be published, which may actually put your data at high risk if you do not invest into a newer device, even though the old one is still functioning pretty well.
 Furthermore, Synology does actually provide anti-virus scan for stored files and nice client for full disk backup of your Windows operating system.
 Another module that Synology provides is a single sign-on server, where you can actually use your configured Synology users as a program source of truth to work into other applications.